A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Introduction

 In this work, we use a high-fidelity map of the location of galaxies/dark matter to cross-correlate with the spectral map of the dark sky or faint background object observations to look for the additional spectral line that corresponds with monoenergetic dark matter decay in the optical range, based on a large dataset from Dark Energy Spectroscopic Instrumentation (DESI) \citep{DESI2016a, DESI2016b, DESI2022, focal_plane, corrector}.
 As dark matter halos are extended much further compared with optically observable regions of galaxies, we target the far outskirts of the bright galaxies at redshift around $0.2$ and of luminous red galaxies at redshift around $0.7$ to avoid the influence of optical light.
 Compared with annihilation which follows the square of density profile $\rho^{2}$, dark matter decay scales by $\rho$ \citep{DMdensity}, which makes far outskirts of galaxies still a reasonable place to search for evidence.
-We stack the spectra at the rest-frame wavelength of corresponding galaxies to avoid observational or instrumental systematics that could arise at fixed observed wavelength.
-Although individual sources of dark matter are not detectable, we search for emission by determining its spatial cross-correlation function with accumulations of long exposure times.
+We stack the spectra in the rest-frame of corresponding nearby galaxies to avoid observational or instrumental systematics that could arise at fixed observed wavelength.
+Although individual sources of dark matter are not detectable, we search for emission by co-adding large number of spectra with accumulations of long exposure times.

 This paper is structured as follows.
 In Section~\ref{sec: data} we describe the data samples being used together with selection criteria and preparations.
-In Section~\ref{sec: correlation} we present our methods for cross-correlation to obtain the stacked spectrum.
+In Section~\ref{sec: correlation} we present our methods for coaddition to obtain the stacked spectrum.
 We show our results in Section~\ref{sec:result} about line detection and the detection limit, and we compute the mass-luminosity relation for dark matter decay in Section~\ref{sec: comp}.
 Finally, we summarize and discuss the results further in Section~\ref{sec:dis}.